New World (South Korean TV series)

 New World is a reality show produced by Netflix starring Lee Seung-gi, Eun Ji-Won, Kim Hee-chul, Jo Bo-ah, Park Na-rae, Kai.
 It was released by Netflix on November 20, 2021.

 Synopsis

-The show is an unprecedented imaginary simulation variety show, portraying a utopia that everyone dreams of.
-Unpredictable events happen every now and then here.
+The show is a simulation variety show, portraying a utopia.
+Unpredictable events occur semi-regularly.

 The members of the show will be facing various survival tasks, duels and twist.
 Six variety entertainers were invited to come to the imaginary world to realize their dreams, incorporating mysterious concepts that can only be found in movies or fairy tales.

 Filming

 The crew was spotted filming the show starting from May 27, 2021, and it lasted for six days.

 The filming took place on an island in Geoje, South Gyeongsang Province.
 The entire island is famous for its garden, Oedo Botania Park.

 Release

 On September 25, 2021, the first teaser for the show was released along with the announcement that it will premiere on November 20.